-Radiosurgery may be offered when neurosurgery is not possible or as an alternative to neurosurgery.
+SRS is not suitable for all brain tumours.
+It may be offered when neurosurgery is not possible or as an alternative to neurosurgery.
 It is most commonly used for metastatic cancers that have spread to the brain from another part of the body.
-It is also used for some meningiomas, pituitary tumours, and schwannomas, and is occasionally used for gliomas that have come back after other treatment.
+It is also used for some meningiomas, pituitary tumours and schwannomas, and is occasionally used for gliomas that have come back after other treatment.

-Often, only 1-3 doses of SRS are needed.
-A treatment session may last between 15 minutes and two hours, depending on the type of radiosurgery given, and you will need to wear a face mask (see below) during the treatment.
-You will usually be able to return home afterwards.
+Often, only 1–5 doses of SRS are needed.
+A treatment session may last between15 minutes and two hours, depending on the type of radiosurgery given, and you will need to wear a face mask or a frame during the treatment.
+You will usually be able to go home afterwards.

 Stereotactic radiation therapy (SRT)

 A stereotactic radiosurgery machine may also be used to deliver a longer course of radiation, particularly for benign brain tumours.
 This is called stereotactic radiation therapy.
-The same precise system is used, but multiple small daily treatments are given.
+The treatment is given as multiple small daily doses.

 Wearing a face mask

 Chemotherapy is the use of drugs to treat cancer.
 The drugs travel through the bloodstream and damage or destroy rapidly dividing cells such as cancer cells, while causing the least possible damage to healthy cells.
-Healthy fast-growing cells, such as bone marrow cells, may also be affected, leading to side effects (see below).
+You may have chemotherapy after surgery and possibly with radiation therapy (chemoradiation).